Continuum models of directed polymers on disordered diamond fractals in the critical case: Introduction

-The disordered measures $\mathbf{M}_r$ act on a space of directed paths $\Gamma$ crossing a compact diamond fractal $D$ having Hausdorff dimension two.
-Each path $p\in \Gamma$ is an isometric embedding of the unit interval $[0,1]$ into $D$ that bridges points $A$ and $B$ on opposite ends of the fractal.
-An analogous theory for the subcritical case in which the Hausdorff dimension of the diamond fractal is $<2$ was developed in~\cite{Clark2} for a family $M_{\beta}$ of CRPMs indexed by $\beta\geq 0$ whose laws arise from weak-disorder scaling limits of disorder relevant polymer models on hierarchical graphs~\cite{US} (with either vertex or edge disorder).
+The random measures $\mathbf{M}_r$ act on a space of directed paths $\Gamma$ crossing a compact diamond fractal $D$ having Hausdorff dimension two.
+Each path $p\in \Gamma$ is an isometric embedding of the unit interval $[0,1]$ into $D$ that bridges nodes $A$ and $B$ on opposite ends of the fractal.
+An analogous theory for the subcritical case in which the Hausdorff dimension of the diamond fractal is less than two was developed in~\cite{Clark2} for a family $M_{\beta}$ of RCPMs indexed by $\beta\geq 0$ whose laws arise from weak-disorder scaling limits of disorder relevant polymer models on hierarchical graphs~\cite{US} (with either vertex or edge disorder).
 The motivation for~\cite{Clark2} was to define a counterpart to the continuum (1+1)-dimensional polymer~\cite{alberts2} in the setting of diamond hierachical graphs.
-The measure $M_{\beta}$ has expectation $\mu$, where $\mu$ is a canonical `uniform' probability measure on the space of paths $\Gamma$, and $M_{\beta}$ can be constructed as a subcritical Gaussian multiplicative chaos (GMC) formally given by
+The random measure $M_{\beta}$ has expectation $\mu$, where $\mu$ is a canonical `uniform' probability measure on the space of paths $\Gamma$, and $M_{\beta}$ can be constructed as a subcritical Gaussian multiplicative chaos (GMC) formally given by